Nigel2392/jsext/README.md

 Please check the tags for the latest version, we use an unconventional versioning system, which pkg.go.dev does not like.

+## Live Demo
+You can find our live demo on this URL: [nigel2392.github.io/jsext/](https://nigel2392.github.io/jsext/)

 ## Features
 JSExt provides a few features to make it easier to interact with Javascript.
 * Easy to use JS interop, wrapping the default `syscall/js` package.